edneedham/cred/README.md

 ## Why cred exists

-Managing secrets across projects, targets, and sources is a mess.
+Managing secrets across projects, targets, and sources is a mess and a chore.

-Every platform has different rules for how it parses `.env`, how it handles multiline secrets, and how you upload them.
-Debugging why something worked locally but broke in CI/CD is tedious and error-prone.

 `cred` solves this by giving you: